esm-tools/esm_tools/docs/transitioning.rst

 .. highlight:: shell

 =====================================
-Transistioning from the Shell Version
+Transitioning from the Shell Version
 =====================================

 ESM-Master